Kevin-Do/Kevin/contact/index.md

 author: kevin_do
 ---

 <center> Hi!
-I'm always open to discuss new ideas, new technologies or any projects!
+I'm always open to discuss new ideas, new technologies and projects!

 I love to collaborate and I'm open to any hiring inquiries.
 Feel free to shoot me an email, message or call! </center>